 Adults often don’t realize how easily children can become overwhelmed.
-The second mother above “got it.”
-She not only “got it,” but she also took action to solve the problem.
+The second mother “got it.”
+She not only “got it,” she also took action to solve the problem.
 When parents tell a young child to clean up, the child may not understand what that looks like in practical terms.
-Without showing children how something is to be done and requiring active participation, how in the world can we (adults) expect them to understand?
-Though the example above relates to children not putting items away in their bedroom, it is really an example of a larger problem.
-Questions submitted by parents to our team of parent coaches often relate to children not taking responsibility in general, whether it be for their actions or behavior.
+Without showing children how something is to be done and requiring active participation, how can we (adults) expect them to understand?
+While the specific scenario above involved children failing to put away items in their room, it actually reflects a broader issue: Children today are increasingly failing to assume personal responsibility, whether for their actions or behavior.

 Parents are not the only ones concerned.
 The closing of schools during the Covid pandemic hugely impacted our nation's children and youth.
 I asked several teachers to share their biggest challenges after returning to the classroom.
 All responses focused on the same problem.
 Teachers are spending an inordinate amount of time on social and life skills.
 Below are some comment’s that were shared: